todary/ApiLumen/readme.md

 - the service can be found under 'micro-services/packages'
 - search logic is  located under api
 - sort logic is  located under sort
+-(search & sort) are single service can used it Individually

 ## Installation
 Using Composer :